 I believe that productivity starts from the minute you wake up.

-We have to be productive in all aspects of our life, for ourselves and for others.
+We have to be productive in all aspects of our lives, for ourselves and for others.

 1) Wake Up Early and Exercise

 As a mom of three boys, the only way for me to be a working mom doing what I love is to start my day early!

 There are studies that show that not only is exercise good for your body, but it can make you happier, smarter, and more energetic.

-Of course, with an early wake up time comes an earlier bed time so you are all rested and ready for a productive day!
+Of course, with an early wake-up time comes an earlier bedtime so you are all rested and ready for a productive day!

 2) Healthy Food and Water Intake

 I typically am back at home by 6:20 a.m. to grab a healthy breakfast and get my oldest child off to school.

-A healthy breakfast (high in protein, low in carbs and sugar) is imperative and will help you to maintain your energy level throughout the day.
+A healthy breakfast (high in protein, low in carbs and sugar) is imperative and will help you maintain your energy level throughout the day.

 3) Make a List for a Productive Day

 STARTplanner is the tool I use that helps keep me organized and on track by writing out my lists.

 Visualization and being able to have that list physically in front of me makes me accountable for those items and more likely to tackle them.

 4) Do Creative Work First

-While you are feeling fresh and energized from a good night’s sleep, early morning workout and healthy breakfast, spend time on any thought-provoking tasks or items requiring the most creativity, time, and brainpower.
+While you are feeling fresh and energized from a good night’s sleep, early morning workout, and healthy breakfast, spend time on any thought-provoking tasks or items requiring the most creativity, time, and brainpower.